fwhezfwhez/pjx/README.md

 #### 3.2 `module`
 `pjx module <moduleName> [-m <key>]` using specific template to generate module.

-- To select module template, you can refer to FAQ 5.2.
+- To select module template, you can refer to [5.2.
+How to design module directories as wanted?](#52-how-to-design-module-directories-as-wanted).
 ```go
 pjx module user
 pjx module shop -m test